hitachisolutionsamerica/dataestate-benchmarks/tpc_ds/databricks/README.md

 **Query Execution Script**

 Use the multi-threaded Java based [query runner](TPC-DS-query-runner-ThroughputTest.zip), along with all 99 TPC-DS queries, to run the benchmark.
-You will need Java 18 (or above) installed on the customer's machine.
+You will need Java 18 (or above) installed on the server.
 Run it from a VM within the same cloud region if possible.
 Running from a local laptop might be \~5% slower due to network latency.

 Here's how to run it.
 You need four input parameters: